 Finally, be sure to educate all caretakers—nannies, grandparents, etc.—about the baby’s sleep needs.
 If you meet resistance, just make it clear that in this situation, mother and father definitely know best.

 Learn about having your baby at Northern Westchester Hospital—visit www.nwhMaternalChild.org.
-NWH also offers a variety of classes such as Caring for Your Newborn, Breastfeeding, and even a class and hospital tour for siblings.Editor’s Note: Rick Stafford, MD is Director of Neonatology at Northern Westchester Hospital, Mt.
+NWH also offers a variety of classes such as Caring for Your Newborn, Breastfeeding, and even a class and hospital tour for siblings.Editor’s Note: Rick Stafford, MD is Chief and Director of Neonatology at Northern Westchester Hospital, Mt.
 Kisco, NY.
 Learn more about our Level III Neo-natal Intensive Care Unit (NICU).